Governors as at 1st July 2018

 Micheal served as Master from January 1995 to December 1997.

 Kevin was appointed in March 2016.
 Originally from Northern Ireland, where he was schooled, he went on to University in Exeter and his career in accountancy followed.
 He now lives near Albert Park (which is owned and managed by Christ’s Hospital), with his wife, and is a member of the Albert Park Residents Association.
-Since 1996 and until his retirement last year he was a partner at Ernst & Young Accountants .
-Kevin’s considerable experience in finance should help to consolidate the knowledge of the Governor in Charge and assist with his responsibilities.
+Since 1996 and until his recent retirement he was a partner at Ernst & Young Accountants .
+Kevin’s considerable experience assists him as Governor in Charge of finance.
 Amongst Kevin’s current commitments, you will find Business Advisor to the Young Enterprise Scheme, Trustee and Vice Chair of Abingdon Civic Society, Friends of Abingdon and Honarary Treasurer of The Art Fund Oxfordshire.
 His interests include opera, art and horticulture.

 Simon is the newest of the Christ’s Hospital Governors (appointed July 2016) He was born in Shropshire, but moved to Abingdon at the age of 10 to attend Abingdon School, so feels his roots are really in the town.
 On leaving school, Simon joined a local firm of Estate Agents and Surveyors, working there for 10 years before leaving to set up Thomas Merrifield in Abingdon where he still works.
 He is hoping that his skills in this areas will assist the Charity with its property interests.
 He lives close to Albert Park with his wife and 2 children and can often be seen in the park with his dog.
 In his spare time, Simon is a keen cyclist and his other interests include motor racing, travel, food and wine, architecture and buildings.